hoodiecrow/ConsTcl/README.md

 (cons 'a (cons 'b (cons (cons 'c '()) '())))   ==> (a b (c))
 ```

-A _pair_ consists of a pair of pointers, named the _car_ and the _cdr_ (there are historical, not very interesting, reasons for this naming).
+A _pair_ consists of a pair of pointers, named the _car_ and the _cdr_ (There are historical, not very interesting, reasons for this naming.).

 ![#](images/pair.png)